28 Nov Happy Giving Tuesday!

-During this pandemic, many of us have traded our normal day-to-day shopping for online shopping.
-If you’ve shopped anywhere online over the last 8 months, chances are your inbox was inundated with Black Friday offers last week, and chances are you took advantage of some of these offers to stock up on gifts.
+More and more people have traded their normal day-to-day shopping for online shopping.
+If you’ve shopped anywhere online over the last few months, chances are your inbox was inundated with Black Friday offers last week, and chances are you took advantage of some of these offers to stock up on gifts.

 What is Giving Tuesday?

-Each year, over 7,000 businesses and charities participate, along with families and individuals, to collect much needed funds and items such as clothes, food baskets, sports supplies and electronics.
+Every year, more than 7,000 businesses and charities, along with families and individuals, participate to raise much – needed funds and collect items such as clothes, food baskets, sports equipment and electronics.

 Every organization needs money to survive!
 The same goes for non-profits.

-In last month’s blog article, I mentioned that, prior to launching my translation business in 2006, I had worked for the YWCA Montreal.
+In one of my blog articles I mentioned that before launching my translation business in 2006, I had worked for the YWCA Montreal.

 What you might not know is that I have a BA in Arts and Sciences from Concordia University, with a major in Human Relations.
-This allowed me to work for a number of non-profit organizations, ranging from drug and alcohol rehabs to homeless shelters and in the areas of crisis intervention, community organization, leadership training, etc.
+This allowed me to work for a number of non-profit organizations ranging from drug and alcohol rehabs to homeless shelters, as well as in the areas of crisis intervention, community organization, leadership training, etc.

 The Legacy of Hope Foundation is a national, Indigenous-led, charitable organization whose goal is to educate and raise awareness about the history and existing intergenerational impacts of the Residential School System (RSS) and the subsequent Sixties Scoop (SS) on Indigenous (First Nations, Inuit, and Métis) Survivors, their descendants, and their communities.

-Founded in 1947 as a Catholic aid organization for war refugees and recognized as a Pontifical Charity since 2011, Aid to the Church in Need is dedicated to the service of Christians around the world, through information, prayer and action, wherever they are persecuted or oppressed or suffering material need.
+Founded in 1947 as a Catholic aid organization for war refugees and recognized as a Pontifical Charity since 2011, Aid to the Church in Need is dedicated to the service of Christians around the world.

-An award-winning, national, charitable organization, Let’s Talk Science has provided engaging, evidence-based STEM programs for more than 25 years at no cost for Canadian youth and educators.
+An award-winning national charitable organization, Let’s Talk Science has provided engaging, evidence-based STEM programs for more than 25 years at no cost to Canadian youth and educators.

 - Websites and webpages